How to save on Halloween candy, costumes, decor & more

 This one takes planning to get right — it’s so easy to impulse buy something because it looks like a good sale!

-- Mix it up: Mini chocolate bars are generally more expensive than bulk hard candies or gum.
+• Mix it up: Mini chocolate bars are generally more expensive than bulk hard candies or gum.
 One bar and two cheaper items can keep you to that mid range while still feeling generous.
-(And you can do non-candy, too!)
+(And we always suggest mixing in some non-candy, too!)

 When should you shop for the treats?
 Sales often start the week leading up to Halloween, so if you’re not focused on giving a certain item, stick it out.
 (This also helps you not eat the candy early!)
 You can also watch back-to-school sales for some great deals, too.